chhavisharma/ToyNNet_CIrcleDetector/README.md

 ## Implementaiton Details

 #### Assumptions:
+These assumptions are made to just scope out the problem:

 - *There is only one circle per image:*

   The model architecture can be easily modified to accound for multiple circles.
 This could be something like a Region Proposal Network to reduce the search space and then further regress and classifiy over the selected candiate object regions, ( like FRCNN).